-From total beginners to fitness experts: hula hoop exercises are booming!
+From total beginners to fitness experts: hula hoop exercises are booming and there is no end in sight!
 Read on to make the most of your circling fitness gear!

 What Is A Hula Hoop?